-Mineral Resources are defined by mineralization defining intersections of at least 5% Zn+Pb at thicknesses of 4m or more.
-Breakdown of resources into confidence intervals is largely based on diamond drill hole spacing but also based on the experience of the geologist.
+Mineral Resources are defined by mineralisation defining intersections of at least 5% Zn+Pb at thicknesses of 4m or more.
+Breakdown of resources into confidence intervals is largely based on diamond drill hole spacing, search radius and also on the experience of the geologist.
 In brief, the confidence levels are defined as follows:

-Inferred Resources: Usually defined by surface drilling: centers ranging from 40-120m.
-Indicated Resources: Defined by surface and underground drilling: centers 40-15m Measured Resources: Defined by surface and underground drilling: centers 15m or less.
+Inferred Resources: Usually defined by surface drilling: centers ranging from 25-50m.
+Indicated Resources: Defined by surface and underground drilling: centers 15-25m Measured Resources: Defined by surface and underground drilling: centers 15m or less.